Local-first goal enforcement

 Start Simple

-A small app for plans that should stop being optional.
+A small app for plans that should unlock the phone.

-If the goal matters more than the burst of motivation that created it, PlanKept is meant to hold the line a little longer.
+If the goal matters more than the scroll that keeps interrupting it, PlanKept is meant to hold the line until the real-world action happens.